What is garden leave?

 Garden leave is when a departing employee is required to stay away from work during their notice period.
 They remain an employee during this period but do not perform services.

 In general, the employee should continue to receive all normal salary and benefits during garden leave, unless their Employment contract says something different.

 When should I use garden leave?

-You can also use garden leave if you think post-termination restrictions in the employment contract may be unenforceable.
-Post-termination restrictions include prohibitions on joining a competitor or soliciting staff or customers for a period after employment.
+You can also use garden leave if you think post-employment restrictions (PERs) in the employment contract may be unenforceable.
+PERs include prohibitions on joining a competitor or soliciting staff or customers for a period after employment.

 Garden leave can also be instigated at the employee's request (if it suits you too) or as part of negotiated terms over departure.

-You must make sure either that the employee’s contract of employment gives you a specific and enforceable right to use garden leave or the employee agrees in advance, preferably in writing.
+You must make sure either that the employee’s contract of employment gives you a specific and enforceable right to use garden leave or that the employee agrees in advance (preferably in writing).

 What if there is no agreement allowing garden leave?

-Without advance agreement, putting an employee on garden leave is technically a breach of contract and they may be able to treat themselves as dismissed and immediately released from their employment, free to take up a new job.
+Without an advance agreement, putting an employee on garden leave is technically a breach of contract.
+This means that they may be able to treat themselves as dismissed (eg constructively dismissed) and immediately released from their employment, free to take up a new job.

-Furthermore, you will lose the right to rely on any other parts of the contract yourself such as post-termination restrictions or confidentiality protections and the employee will have legal rights to claim against you for dismissal (even if they originally resigned).
+You will also lose the right to rely on any other parts of the contract yourself such as PERs or confidentiality protections and the employee will have legal rights to claim against you for dismissal (even if they originally resigned).